Tosin8/qwibix/README.md

 # bellymax
-BellyMax will be changed to Qwibix app
+BellyMax will be changed to Qwibix app.